systeminit/si/app/auth-portal/src/content/tutorial/01-intro.md

 ### This Tutorial

 You’re going to:
-* Install and run System Initiative from your command line interface
+* Install and run System Initiative locally
 * Model and deploy a containerized web application to an AWS EC2 instance
 * Clean up the resources you created in AWS
 * Customize System Initiative by writing TypeScript code